 The Gary Indiana Salvation Army (219) 882-9377 also runs several assistance programs.
-They offer everything from holiday gifts and meals to rent assistance, money for utility and heating bills.
-The organization also runs an on site food pantry, and senior services programs and will pass out free school supplies to children.
+They offer everything from free Christmas or holiday gifts and meals to rent assistance, money for utility and heating bills.
+The organization also runs an on site food pantry and senior services programs and will pass out free school supplies to children.
 Find general Indiana Salvation Army information, and find how the charity can help the needy.

 Catholic Charities has locations in Gary and East Chicago.
 Programs offered include emergency services for low-income families and individuals and for families/individuals in crisis situations.
 Services and resources offered include rental assistance for those facing eviction, foreclosure and mortgage assistance for those facing foreclosure, and utility and heating assistance.
 Call (219) 886-3565, or read more Catholic Charities in Gary.

 Lowell and Cedar Lake residents only can try St. Edward Catholic Church, which is based in Lowell Indiana.
 The charity offers help through partnerships.
 There may be Financial Assistance for rent and food pantries.
 They only support Cedar Lake and Lowell - Dial (219) 696-7307.

 Southlake County Community Services (dial 219) 663-0627) provides assistance to Lake County families.
 Receive foreclosure counseling, mortgage assistance, help for utility bills such as water, electric and gas bills, weatherization, and other aid.
 Find more information on resources from Southlake County Community Services.

-Basic needs in Lake County Indiana can be met by clothing closets and thrift stores.
+Free basic needs or household items in Lake County Indiana can be met by clothing closets, free furniture banks and thrift stores.
 Centers help low income families and moderate income residents may receive discounts on the items they buy.
-What may be available includes coats, Christmas gifts, free clothing items, and some sites may even have financial aid.
+What may be available includes coats, Christmas gifts, free clothing items, school items or backpacks, and some sites may even have financial aid.
 Or get free furniture such as beds, mattresses, desks, computers and other goods.
 Read more about free clothing closets, furniture and school supplies Lake County.

 Salvation Army - Hammond/Munster Corps provides support and various forms of assistance in case of disasters such as a flood, tornado or fire.
 Other assistance can help low income qualified residents of their service area with limited rental, food and NIPSCO assistance.
 A food pantry is also on site.
 8225 Columbia Avenue, Munster, IN 46321, dial (219) 838-0380.

 Lake County Love, Inc focuses on the Hammond and Griffin general area.
 The charity and its partner churches have a referral line set up, in which volunteers can direct qualified families to food pantries, household goods from the Furniture Ministry, baby supplies, and other aid.
 Find details on services from Hammond LOVE Inc.

 Salvation Army of East Chicago Service Center covers that area and the town of Whiting in Lake County.
 The non-profit has resources for people facing a hardship.
 All applications are screened on a case by case basis.